SOME QUESTIONS WE GET ASKED PRETTY OFTEN

 You are very welcome to attend your mastering session.
 Contact us to discuss attendance costs and schedule a session.

 And what if am not happy with the results?

-We offer any unlikely revisions that are required for free, until you are delighted.
+We offer any unlikely revisions that are required for free, until you are satisfied.

 Revised mixes that require a new mastering are charged as a new song, € 40,-.